But what exactly is customer retention, and how do you increase it by 5%?

 Case Study: Ceros

-HubSpot offers a free CRM to manage customer relationships, track their purchases and actions, and help marketers, salespeople, and customer support reps best help people get the information and assistance they need.
+HubSpot offers a free CRM for small to enterprise businesses to manage customer relationships, track their purchases and actions, and help marketers, salespeople, and customer support reps best help people get the information and assistance they need.

 Ceros, the cloud-based interactive content platform, used the HubSpot CRM to help sales reps unify company data to provide a ton of context when reaching out to new leads.
 The simplified UX created greater transparency between sales and marketing teams, and the CRM helped Ceros better focus on its target audiences and markets to reach out to the right leads, at the right time, to turn them into successful customers.